-- DC 4.4.4.1 If the Athlete does not already have a TUE granted by their National Anti-Doping Organisation for the substance or method in question, the Athlete must apply directly to FINA. - DC 4.4.4.2 An application to FINA for grant or recognition of a TUE must be made as soon as possible, save where Articles 4.1 or 4.3 of the International Standard for Therapeutic Use Exemptions apply.
-The application shall be made in accordance with Article 6 of the International Standard for Therapeutic Use Exemptions as posted on FINA's website. - DC 4.4.4.3 FINA shall establish a Therapeutic Use Exemption Committee ("TUEC") to consider applications for the grant or recognition of TUEs in accordance with Article 4.4.4.3(a)-(d) below: - (a) The TUEC shall consist of a minimum of five (5) members with experience in the care and treatment of Athletes and sound knowledge of clinical, sports and exercise medicine, including a Chair.
-Each appointed member shall serve a term of four (4) years. - (b) Before serving as a member of the TUEC, each member must sign a conflict of interest and confidentiality declaration.
-The appointed members shall not be employees of FINA. - (c) When an application to FINA for the grant or recognition of a TUE is made, the Chair of the TUEC shall appoint three (3) members (which may include the Chair) to consider the application. - (d) Before considering a TUE application, each member shall disclose to the Chair any circumstances likely to affect their impartiality with respect to the Athlete making the application.
+DCArt.
+4.4.4.1 If the Athlete does not already have a TUE granted by their National Anti-Doping Organisation for the substance or method in question, the Athlete must apply directly to FINAWORLD Aquatics.

+DCArt.
+4.4.4.2 An application to FINAWorld Aquatics for grant or recognition of a TUE must be made as soon as possible, save where Articles 4.1 or 4.3 of the International Standard for Therapeutic Use Exemptions apply.
+The application shall be made in accordance with Article 6 of the International Standard for Therapeutic Use Exemptions as posted on FINA'sWorld Aquatics' website.

+DCArt.
+4.4.3 FINA World Aquatics shall establish a Therapeutic Use Exemption Committee ("TUEC") to consider applications for the grant or recognition of TUEs in accordance with Article 4.4.4.3 (a)-(d) below:

+- a) (a) The TUEC shall consist of a minimum of five (5) members with experience in the care and treatment of Athletes and sound knowledge of clinical, sports and exercise medicine, including a Chair.
+Each appointed member shall serve a term of four (4) years. - b) (b) Before serving as a member of the TUEC, each member must sign a conflict of interest and confidentiality declaration.
+The appointed members shall not be employees of FINAWorld Aquatics. - c) (e) When an application to FINAWorld Aquatics for the grant or recognition of a TUE is made, the Chair of the TUEC shall appoint three (3) members (which may include the Chair) to consider the application. - d) (d) Before considering a TUE application, each member shall disclose to the Chair any circumstances likely to affect their impartiality with respect to the Athlete making the application.
 If a member appointed by the Chair to consider an application is unwilling or unable to assess the Athlete's TUE application, for any reason, the Chair may appoint a replacement or appoint a new TUEC (e.g., from the pre-established pool of candidates).
-The Chair cannot serve as a member of the TUEC if there are any circumstances which are likely to affect the impartiality of the TUE decision.] - DC 4.4.4.4 The TUEC shall promptly evaluate and decide upon the application in accordance with the relevant provisions of the International Standard for Therapeutic Use Exemptions and usually (i.e., unless exceptional circumstances apply) within no more than twenty-one (21) days of receipt of a complete application.
-Where the application is made in a reasonable time prior to a Competition, the TUEC must use its best endeavors to issue its decision before the start of the Competition.
+The Chair cannot serve as a member of the TUEC if there are any circumstances which are likely to affect the impartiality of the TUE decision-1.

+DCArt.
+4.4.4.4 The TUEC shall promptly evaluate and decide upon the application in accordance with the relevant provisions of the International Standard for Therapeutic Use Exemptions and usually (i.e., unless exceptional circumstances apply) within no more than twenty-one (21) days of receipt of a complete application.
+Where the application is made in a reasonable time prior to a Competition, the TUEC must use its best endeavorsendeavours to issue its decision before the start of the Competition.

-DC 4.4.4.5 The TUEC decision shall be the final decision of FINA and may be appealed in accordance with DC 4.4.7.
+DCArt.
+4.4.4.5 The TUEC decision shall be the final decision of FINAWorld Aquatics and may be appealed in accordance with DCArt.
+4.4.7.
 The TUEC decision shall be notified in writing to the Athlete, and to WADA and other Anti-Doping Organisations in accordance with the International Standard for Therapeutic Use Exemptions.
 It shall also promptly be reported into ADAMS.

-DC 4.4.4.6 If FINA denies the Athlete's application, it must notify the Athlete promptly, with reasons.
-If FINA grants the Athlete's application, it must notify not only the Athlete but also their National Anti-Doping Organisation.
-If the National Anti-Doping Organisation considers that the TUE granted by FINA does not meet the criteria set out in the International Standard for Therapeutic Use Exemptions, it has twenty-one (21) days from such notification to refer the matter to WADA for review in accordance with DC 4.4.7.
+DCArt.
+4.4.4.6 If FINAWorld Aquatics denies the Athlete's application, it must notify the Athlete promptly, with reasons.
+If FINAWorld Aquatics grants the Athlete's application, it must notify not only the Athlete but also their National Anti-Doping Organisation.
+If the National Anti-Doping Organisation considers that the TUE granted by FINAWorld Aquatics does not meet the criteria set out in the International Standard for Therapeutic Use Exemptions, it has twenty-one (21) days from such notification to refer the matter to WADA for review in accordance with DCArt.
+4.4.7.